17th Lok Sabha

 The 17th Lok Sabha was formed by the members elected in the 2019 Indian general election.
 Elections, all across India, were conducted in seven phases from 11 April 2019 to 19 May 2019 by the Election Commission of India.
 Counting started officially on the morning of 23 May 2019 and the results were declared on the same day.

-Om Birla was elected as speaker of the house.
-As no party holds 10% of the seats to secure the position of Leader of Opposition, currently, there is no leader of opposition.
-However, Adhir Ranjan Chowdhury is the leader of the Congress in the Lok Sabha, which is the second largest party.
+Om Birla was elected as the Speaker of the House.
+As no party had 10% of the seats to secure the position of Leader of Opposition, there was no Leader of the Opposition.
+However, Adhir Ranjan Chowdhury was the leader of the Indian National Congress in the Lok Sabha, which was the second largest party during the 17th Lok Sabha.

-The 17th Lok Sabha has the most women representatives, at 14 percent.
-267 members are first-time MPs.
+The 17th Lok Sabha had the most women representatives, at 14 percent.
+Out of the 543-member house, 267 members were first-time MPs.
 233 members (43 percent) have had criminal charges against them.
-475 members have their declared assets to be more than ₹1 crore; average assets were ₹20.9 crore.
-Around 39 percent of members are professionally noted to be politicians or involved in social work.
+475 members had their declared assets to be more than ₹1 crore; average assets were ₹20.9 crore.
+Around 39 percent of members were professionally noted to be politicians or involved in social work.